vohai2003/hdp_data_tutorials/tutorials/hdp/sandbox-deployment-and-install-guide/tutorial-3.md

 ## Further Reading

--   Follow-up with the tutorial: [Learning the Ropes of the Hortonworks Sandbox](https://hortonworks.com/tutorial/learning-the-ropes-of-the-hortonworks-sandbox)
+-   Follow-up with the tutorial: [Learning the Ropes of the HDP Sandbox](https://hortonworks.com/tutorial/learning-the-ropes-of-the-hortonworks-sandbox)
 -   [Browse all tutorials available on the Hortonworks site](https://hortonworks.com/tutorials/)

 ### Appendix A: Troubleshooting